Beagehot History, Family Crest & Coats of Arms

-Anglo-Saxon culture.
+The name Beagehot is rooted in the ancient Anglo-Saxon culture.
 It was originally a name for someone who worked as a peddler who would travel buying and selling goods for profit.
 Another source claims the name was derived from the French word bagagier, or baggage-carrier.
-CITATION[CLOSE]

 Early Origins of the Beagehot family

-Another 85 words (6 lines of text) covering the years 1086, 1778 and 1816 are included under the topic Early Beagehot History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beagehot research.
+Another 43 words (3 lines of text) covering the years 1086, 1778 and 1816 are included under the topic Early Beagehot History in all our PDF Extended History products and printed products wherever possible.

 Beagehot Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Beagehot are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Beagehot include Badger, Badge, Bagehot, Baghot, Badghot and others.

 Early Notables of the Beagehot family (pre 1700)